 You should also take into account the costs of major or “capital” improvements you made to your home, but keep in mind that simple repairs and maintenance don’t necessarily increase the basis.
 Allec says, “If something broke in your home — like some fixture or something — and you’re just returning it to its original condition, you can’t count that.
 But let’s say you add a whole new bedroom — that adds to your basis.”

-For examples of more improvements that add to your home’s basis, check out page 9 of IRS Publication 523 from 2021.
+For examples of more improvements that add to your home’s basis, check out page 9 of IRS Publication 523.